-is an exhibition space founded in 2019 by Sandra Meilunaite & Dilum Coppens.
-After opening up their studio and adjoining space for an exhibition under the name "BETWEEN (STAGE)", they decided to keep the ball rolling, renovate the room and use it as an artist-run exhibition space for young and emerging artist.
+is an exhibition space founded in 2019 by Sandra Meilūnaitė & Dilum Coppens, and joined in 2022 by Yannick Marien.
+After opening up their studio and adjoining space for an exhibition under the name "BETWEEN (STAGE)", they decided to keep the ball rolling, renovate the room and use it as an artist-run exhibition space for young and emerging artists.
 By hosting regular exhibitions for artists trying to do what they love, they hope to show Brussels the fresh young faces of promising creators, and broaden both the artists’ as their own network.

 State of Things, May 2021

 BETWEEN (STAGE), August 2019

 For the next exhibition at the artist-run space K.L.8 in Jette, Brussels, we are looking for artists to respond to the theme of “Avant la lettre”.
 For this exhibition, we are focussing on visual artists who incorporate (hand)writing / type / text into their works, and who aim to explore the interaction between written word and visual art.

 “Avant la lettre” will be a group show taking place at the end of October 2022.
 For more information, read the full description of the exhibition concept below.

 Does your practice or one of your work(s) resonate with these ideas?
 Send the following information to email@example.com:

 Maximum 5 works or 2 series which you would like to exhibit (clear images, title, year, material, dimensions).
 Each work or serie can have an explanatory text of maximum half an A4.

 We are open to all forms of visual and performance arts.